American white ibis: Human impact

 John James Audubon reported that the American white ibis was hunted and sold in Louisiana, and mainly eaten by American Indians.
 It had orange flesh and a strong fishy taste.
 Elsewhere, the flesh has been described as appealing on account of the crayfish diet, and both members of the genus Eudocimus have been hunted, which has been responsible for decline, across their range.
 Crawfish farmers in Louisiana have also shot them for foraging in crawfish ponds.
 Overall, the impact of hunting is not thought to be major.

 The pollutant methylmercury is a globally distributed neurotoxin and an endocrine system disruptor.
 In the Everglades ecosystem, human pollution has led to increased concentrations of methylmercury, which have impacted the behaviors of the American white ibis.
 Hormone levels in males are affected, leading to a decrease in the rates of key courtship behavior, and fewer approaches by females during the mating season.
 In addition, methylmercury also increased male-male pairing behaviors by 55%.
 Both the chemically induced "homosexual" behavior and the diminished ability to attract females by males have reduced reproduction rates in affected populations.
 Exposure of American white ibises to methylmercury causes reduced foraging efficiency and it also makes them more likely to abandon nests owing to the disruptive effect of the pollutant on the bird's hormone systems, which in turn affects parental care behavior.
 Tests on captive birds have not shown a decreased survival of American white ibis exposed to methylmercury.

 In culture

 Native American folklore held that the bird was the last to seek shelter before a hurricane, and the first to emerge afterwards.
 The bird was thus a symbol for danger and optimism.
 For this reason, the University of Miami adopted the American white ibis as its official athletics mascot in 1926, and the yearbook was known as The Ibis from that year.
 The mascot was initially known as Ibis before adopting the name Sebastian in 1957.
 It was named after San Sebastian Hall, a residence hall on campus, which sponsored an Ibis entry in the college's homecoming celebration.

+Similar to the University of Miami, South Georgia Tormenta FC uses the ibis as its mascot and nickname, incorporating the bird into the team's crest.